votingdeadlines/votingdeadlines/README.md

 5. **Clean** the text to remove HTML/whitespace artifacts (`general-info.cleaned.json`)
 6. **Parse** the language into a structure where feasible (`general-info.parsed.json`)

 Each of these steps involves variables set in `config.sh`, functions in `src/`, and scripts in `bin/` that call the functions.
-For now you have to call each step one at a time, via the relevant `make` commands, e.g. `make extract`.

 Many states from this data are pretty messy still, but it may be useful to compare with other sources.

 ## References